LiveOps Work From Home [Full Review]

 How Much Will You Make

-I think that one of the things that attracts many people to LiveOps is the reports that people can make $3,000-4,000 a month.
+I think that one of the things that attract many people to LiveOps is the reports that people can make $3,000-4,000 a month.
 While I can’t say that it’s impossible to make that kind of money working for the company as an independent contractor, I can say that I’m not pulling in that much and neither is anyone I know who uses the company.
 Glassdoor reviews has LiveOps at 3.2 star rating out of 5.
 As well — they put hourly customer support reps at earning anywhere from $12 to $14 an hour.

 LiveOps does have some requirements.
 In order to be one of their independent contractors, you will need to have a landline and a corded phone, though the company is very quick to point out that a long distance carrier isn’t something they require.
 You’ll also need a headset that you can attach to your phone.
-You need to have a good quality computer that has at least a Windows XP operating system, plenty of memory, a sound card, a printer, and internet access.
+You need to have a good quality computer that has at least a Windows 7 operating system or higher, plenty of memory, a sound card, a printer, and internet access.

 If you have everything LiveOps requires, you’re ready to fill out the application which you can find on their website.
 This application is quite extensive and some of the things the company wants to know might seem really personal.
 The company does promise that all of this information is secure.
 Before applying to LiveOps you should know that the company does work with a secondary company who runs a background check on all applicants.
 One of the things they will be checking is your credit history.
 LiveOps promises they’ll never sell any of your personal information.

 One of the things I really like about LiveOps is that the schedule is truly flexible.
 You’re welcome to work short ½ hour blocks, or you can work as long a shift as you choose.
 The phone lines are open 24/7.
 It’s important to note that you only get paid for the time that you’re actually speaking to callers so it’s in your best interest to work as much as you can during peak periods.